publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 **Author:** Chris Jennings

 ## Abstract
-Masters students in the Oxford International Centre for Publishing  (OICP) at Oxford Brookes University get a chance to design and produce a book of one of Shakespeare’s plays and then further develop this as a web site and various eBook  formats.
+Masters students in the Oxford International Centre for Publishing  (OICP) at Oxford Brookes University get a chance to design and produce a book of one of Shakespeare’s plays and then further develop (to be described in a second article) this as a web site and various eBook formats.

 Using Shakespeare’s plays (content in the public domain) helps me, as the tutor for these students,  provide all the experience necessary to build wonderful publishable artefacts.
 They can choose from any of Shakespeare’s plays apart from *A Midsummer Night’s Dream*; this is the play that I use to demonstrate the various assignments.

 ## Introduction
 I have been teaching digital publishing at Oxford Brookes University since 1995, and, un-surprisingly, I have needed to change focus and digital tools many times.
 From CD-ROM to web, from Macromedia Director to InDesign— you know what I mean.
 We talked of SGML and Aldus Pagemaker, now we talk of POD (Print On Demand), ePub and XML.

 Anyway, we are always re-inventing what we believe the students need to know.
 My students are studying on an  MA Publishing programme and expect to move into the publishing industry.
-We listen to our `Industry Advisory Board` when they say that their new recruits need more knowledge of  digital technologies.

 **Content is King (Lear)**